 This training division page sponsored by:

 With the cases of Legionnaires’ Disease on the rise, the publishing of ASHRAE standard 188 has put the responsibility on the building owners to maintain safe water throughout a facility.
-This presentation will focus on how to develop and implement a Water Safety Plan.
-The program will include an introduction to Legionella and other waterborne pathogens, expectations for compliance, understanding risk, development and validation of a water safety program, ongoing execution and documentation, and water remediation strategies.
+This session will cover the proliferation and transmission of Legionella and other waterborne pathogens.
+It will also cover expectations for compliance, understanding risk, development and validation of a water safety program, ongoing execution and documentation, and water remediation strategies.

 In this session attendees will learn the basic steps for determining if a waste is a hazardous waste, liquid industrial by-product or non-hazardous solid waste.
 Attendees will also learn how to calculate a site’s hazardous waste generator status.
 These concepts are vital to understanding how to properly manage and dispose of waste.